ckattner/db_fuel/README.md

 * The `unique_attributes` translate to WHERE clauses.
 * Set `debug: true` to print out each UPDATE statement in the output (not for production use.)

+#### Limiting The Columns Being Inserted/Updated

+All the db_fuel/active_record/* jobs now feature an optional `keys_register` option.
+If this is set, the register will be read and used as a key filter for which fields to set.
+For example, if you configure a db_fuel/active_record/insert job to update A, B, C, and D, but your keys_register contains [A,B] then only A and B will be inserted/set.
+This is helpful in scenarios where you may want to outline how to update _all_ possible fields but your input set only contains a subset of those fields and you do not wish to set the others to null.
 ## Contributing

 ### Development Environment Configuration